Is Breakfast Really Important for Your Brain?

 Breakfast has long been called the “most important meal of the day.”
 But is it really that essential for your brain health or just an old saying?

-Emerging science suggests that eating breakfast plays a significant role in supporting cognition, mood, and overall brain function.
+Emerging science suggests that eating breakfast plays a role in supporting cognition, mood, and overall brain function.

 What the Research Says